 As you progress into Algebra 2, you will be working more extensively with radicals.
 It's important to understand the radial sign and how radicals are used in math.

 I've designed many lessons to help you fully understand radicals.
-To see the entire list, click here.
-If you are just beginning, continue on this page to learn the basics about radical signs and symbols.
+Below you will find all lessons on radicals.
+However, If you are just beginning, continue on this page to learn the basics about radical signs and symbols.

 Sometimes you will see the radical sign with a small number outside of the "v" part.
 This number is called the index.